Fast Intra-kernel Isolation and Security with IskiOS: Background

 \subsection{User/Kernel Isolation on x86}

-For efficiency, Linux has traditionally included kernel code, data, and loadable modules in the address space of every running process.
-This convention allows system calls, traps, and interrupts to vector into the kernel without changing the page table root pointer or flushing entries from the TLB\@.
-It also allows the kernel to easily access user-level code and data of the currently active process.
+For efficiency, Linux has traditionally mapped kernel code, data, and loadable modules into the address space of every running process.
+This convention allows system calls, traps, and interrupts to vector into the kernel without flushing entries from the TLB\@.
+It also allows the kernel to easily access the active process's user-level memory.

-To support this address space sharing, the x86 includes a User/Supervisor (U/S) flag in every page table entry (PTE)\@.
-Pages in the upper region of the address space are marked as supervisor-only: an attempt to use such a page while running in user mode (Ring 3) results in a protection violation~\cite{IntelArchManual20}.\footnote{ As a mitigation for side-channel (Meltdown~\cite{Meltdown:UsenixSec18}) attacks, some recent versions of Linux have employed separate page tables for user and supervisor code (i.e., KPTI~\cite{KPTI:LKML}).
+To support this address space sharing, the x86 includes a User/ [1]Supervisor (U/S) flag in every page table entry (PTE)~\cite{IntelArchManual21}.
+Pages in the upper region of the address space, which map kernel code and data, are marked as supervisor-only: accessing such a page while running in user mode (Ring 3) results in a trap~\cite{IntelArchManual21}.\footnote{ To mitigate Meltdown~\cite{Meltdown:UsenixSec18} attacks, some recent versions of Linux have employed separate page tables for user and supervisor code (i.e., KPTI~\cite{KPTI:LKML}).
 The resulting security comes at a significant performance cost~\cite{KPTI-cost}; long-term solutions depend on hardware updates that restore the viability of user/kernel address space sharing.}